dhawgood/linkedin-content-assistant/privacy-policy.md

 Last updated: January 10, 2025

 ## Introduction
-This privacy policy explains how Hawgood Tech ("we", "us", or "our") collects, uses, and protects your information when you use our Content Assistant Pro application ("the App").
+This privacy policy explains how DH Digital Solutions ("we", "us", or "our") collects, uses, and protects your information when you use our Content Assistant Pro application ("the App").

 ## Information We Collect